This post may contain affiliate links. Please see my disclosure policy for details.

 You can take a wander around the Wordsworth Memorial Garden or visit the world-famous Grasmere Gingerbread shop that has been making gingerbread since 1854!

 A hotel that is close by to Stock Ghyll Lane is The Ambleside Inn.

 Although it’s a relatively new property in the area (it used to be The Queen’s), it’s located in a gorgeous 18th-century building!

-There are 30 newly refurbished rooms to book for your stay and there’s a cosy restaurant and bar on site too.
+There are 30 newly refurbished rooms to book for your stay and there are a cosy restaurant and bar on-site too.
 So, you don’t have to go far for food or for a nightcap either.